arusk2/cat_api_practice/README.md

 I chose to use an IDE for this because setting up and activating the virtual environment is done automatically.
 This can ensure that our packages are localized and we won't run into any dependency issues.
 ### Initializing Virtual Environment
-This can be done one of two ways:
-1) Manually using `virtualenv` (or `conda`)
-2) Automatically when creating a project in your favorite IDE.
+This can be done one of two ways: 1) Manually using `virtualenv` (or `conda`) or, 2) Automatically when creating a project in your favorite IDE.

 For manual set up, please refer to: https://towardsdatascience.com/virtual-environments-104c62d48c54.
-This is not only a great resource for getting started with virtual environments but also why we use them.
+This article gets into both the "how to use" and the "why we use" virtual environments with Python.
 If you run into a paywall, please visit https://12ft.io/ to remove it.

 As for the automatic setup, this will vary slightly depending on IDE used: